ni/nimble/CONTRIBUTING.md

    - repo-wide documentation exists at the root
    - package-specific documentation exists for each package
    - documentation of specific utilities or components can exist next to the source or in dedicated `docs` folders throughout the repo.
 Be sure to link to lower-level documents from higher-level ones to aid in discovery.
-5. Links in documentation should use absolute paths to `github.com/ni/nimble/...` (`main` branch), not relative paths.
-This ensures links across packages will work when viewed outside of GitHub, for example on `npmjs.org` or in an installed package.
+5. Links in documentation within the repo should use relative paths from the root of the repo (i.e. `/packages/nimble-components/docs/`, not `../nimble-components/docs`).
+This ensures links across packages will work both on GitHub and on `npmjs.org`.

 ## Pull request policies